 2nd Overnight near St Michael’s Mount

-Sept 10 Another day to explore the Penwith Peninsula, an area ringed by high cliffs, surrounded on three sides by the pounding waters of the Atlantic Ocean.
-It is on these cliffs where the Poldark series was filmed, both the original series in 1975 and the recent PBS broadcasts.
-The views are spectacular!
+Sept 11 Another day to explore the Penwith Peninsula, an area ringed by high cliffs and surrounded on three sides by the pounding waters of the Atlantic Ocean.
+Penwith has been inhabited for thousands of years.
+The area is positively littered with prehistoric monuments, holy wells and henges.
+And for many years in the more recent past, the county relied on its lucrative mining industry: it was once the mining capital of the world.
+Look out for the ruins of engine houses lining the coastline, including Botallack, managed by the National Trust.
+It is on these cliffs where the popular Poldark series was filmed, both the original series in 1975 and the recent PBS broadcasts.
+The views are breathtaking!

 3rd Overnight near St Michael’s Mount

 Sept 12 Sadly, we must leave Cornwall behind this morning, but the memories of this very special part of the United Kingdom will stay with you… Exeter Cathedral, also known as the Cathedral Church of Saint Peter at Exeter, is an Anglican cathedral, and the seat of the Bishop of Exeter.
 This magnificent building is one of the great cathedrals of England and an extraordinary example of Gothic architecture in all of Europe.
 But Salisbury Cathedral awaits us, a favorite destination for pilgrims and visitors for 800 years or more.
 Here the past merges with the present, as one enjoys the delights of the medieval city and beautiful English countryside.
 The first glimpse of the majestic cathedral spire is almost breathtaking.
 Perhaps Choral Evensong will be just the perfect way to close the day?